romangorisek/vue2-dragula/README.md

 }
 ```

 Drakes are indexed by name in the `drakes` Object of the service.
-Each key is the name of a drake and points to a `drake` instance.
+Each key is the name of a drake which points to a `drake` instance.
 The `drake` can have event handlers, models, containers etc. See [dragula options](https://github.com/bevacqua/dragula#dragulacontainers-options)

 ## Model mechanics
-The `drake` event handlers have default mechanics for how to operated on the underlyng models.
+The `drake` event handlers have default mechanics for how to operate on the underlyng models.
 These can be customized as needed.

-A common schenario is to have a tree of node objects, where each node has
+A common scenario is to have a tree of node objects, where each node has
 a `children` key.
-We should be able to drag elements to modify the node tree stucture.
+You'd want to be able to drag elements to modify the node tree stucture.

 ```js
 {